 In transit and at rest encryption

 The downside to this approach is that if you lose your password, it is permanently lost because the service provider can’t reset it for you.
-To lighten the risk, it is best that you consider using a password manager.
+To lessen the risk, it is best that you consider using a password manager.
 Regardless, don’t forget to create a strong password that you can remember.

 Only a few cloud storage providers in the market, one of which is Tresorit, adopt zero-knowledge authentication methods as part of their security features.

 There are many ways you can properly control your content.
-You can implement folder permissions, expiry dates, include password protected links and much more.
+You can implement folder permissions expiry dates, include password-protected links, and much more.

 Insufficient protection of your data in the cloud can cause significant harm to your business.
-If you’re looking to move to the cloud, or already keep your documents there, think of how you can secure your data by researching and comparing the different security promises of cloud vendors.
+If you’re looking to move to the cloud or already keep your documents there, think of how you can secure your data by researching and comparing the different security promises of cloud vendors.

 Lastly, here are some handy tips to keep in mind when it comes to securing your data in the cloud:

 - Browse the user agreement thoroughly to find out how your cloud storage service works.
-After all, you’re going to put your important data in the storage, so it is imperative that you read the fine print.
+After all, you’re going to put your important data in storage, so it is imperative that you read the fine print.
 If you don’t understand or have questions, don’t be afraid to contact customer service.